teslanet-nl/mule-coap-client-connector/README.md

 ### Using in Maven Projects

 Mule CoAP artefact releases will be published to [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Cmule-coap-server).
-The CloapClient connector can be used in your project by adding following dependency to your `pom.xml` (without the dots):
+To use Mule CoAP Client Connector in maven projects add following dependency to your `pom.xml`.

 ```xml